 The internet is overwhelming – there's too much content and it requires a lot of effort to find high quality articles, videos, infographics, etc. So, whenever you find some useful content Tweet it, then save it to a bookmark service like Evernote or Pocket.
-Then, when you have 5 pieces of content write a short digest post for your website wiht an intro, and a link, to each piece of content you've discovered.
+Then, when you have 5 pieces of content write a short digest post for your website with an intro, and a link to each piece of content you've discovered.
 Then share that post with your email list.
 Notice how you've repurposed that content for Social media, SEO and Email Marketing.

 "Our new website is live!" is a great example.
 Again you want to make it a short simple email as if you're writing just to the recipient.
 As soon as you build an email newsletter you lose that intimate one-to-one communication look.

 Day to day emails, even if they are simply confirmation emails are an effective marketing tool.
 You can send timely emails to check how a product is working out, ask if they have any questions, prompt a conversation rather than just send an email with information.

 People like to help.
 Ask your email list questions to find out what they are stuck on, what problem are they hoping to solve, what's confusing that they'd like you to explain?